arnabjena007/Portfolio2024/README.md

 ## Navigation and Setup

 Navigate to the project directory 📁, add a reference(remote) to the original repository, and check the remotes for this repository:

+Keeping Your Local Copy Updated
+Always fetch changes from the upstream repository to keep your local copy updated and merge the changes from the upstream repository to your main branch:

+shell
+Copy code
+git fetch upstream &&
+git merge upstream/main
+Working on a New Feature
+Create a new branch for your work 🌿, make necessary changes, and commit those changes:

+shell
+Copy code
+git checkout -b your_branch_name &&
+git add . &&
+git commit -m "Your commit message"
+Pushing Changes and Creating a Pull Request
+Push the committed changes to your feature branch on your remote repository:

+shell
+Copy code
+git push -u origin your_branch_name
+After pushing your changes, create a pull request:

+Go to the GitHub page of your forked repository.
+Click on the "New pull request" button.
+Select the base branch and your feature branch for the pull request.
+Add an appropriate title and description to your pull request explaining your changes and efforts.
+Click on "Create Pull Request".
+Congratulations!
+You've created a pull request 🎉.
+Be patient while we review your code and merge the changes.

 ```shell
 cd portfolio2024 &&